The Muppets (2011 film): Home media

 Walt Disney Studios Home Entertainment released The Muppets on Blu-ray Disc, DVD, and digital download on March 20, 2012, the same day the Muppets received a collective star on the Hollywood Walk of Fame.
 The release was produced in four different physical packages: a three-disc combo pack (Blu-ray, DVD, and digital copy) with soundtrack download ("The Wocka Wocka Value Pack); a two-disc combo pack (Blu-ray and DVD); a one-disc DVD with soundtrack download; and a one-disc DVD without soundtrack download.
 The film was released digitally in high definition and standard definition.
 The two-disc edition's supplementary features include bloopers, deleted and alternate scenes, "Muppet Intermission", "Scratching the Surface: A Hasty Examination of the Making of Disney's The Muppets", the fully intact version of "Let's Talk About Me", "A Little Screen Test on the Way to the Read Through," and an audio commentary with Jason Segel, James Bobin, and Nicholas Stoller.
 The three-disc combo pack also includes the theatrical spoof trailers (including exclusive, unreleased parody trailers of Rise of the Planet of the Apes and Fast Five) and a digital download of the soundtrack, while still including the same features as the two-disc combo pack.

 The Muppets debuted at No. 2 in Blu-ray and DVD sales in the United States according to Nielsen's sales chart.
 The film generated an additional $58.3 million in home media sales.

 Reception

 Box office

 The Muppets was a commercial success, accumulating a box office gross nearly quadruple its $45 million budget.
 It grossed $6.5 million on its opening day and debuted in second place, behind The Twilight Saga: Breaking Dawn – Part 1.
 The following day, Thanksgiving Day, the film grossed $5.8 million for a two-day total of $12.5 million.
 From Friday to Sunday, The Muppets grossed $29.2 million, while holding onto the No. 2 spot.
 Overall, the film grossed $41.5 million in five days; during which, it outgrossed every previous Muppet film, excluding The Muppet Movie.
-The film closed on April 5, 2012, having grossed $88,631,237 in North America, along with $76,553,000 in other territories, for a worldwide total of $203,185,697, becoming the highest-grossing puppet film and the first film in the series to gross over $200 million worldwide (unadjusted for inflation).
+The film closed on April 5, 2012, having grossed $88,631,237 in North America, along with $83,171,761 in other territories, for a worldwide total of $171,802,998, becoming the highest-grossing puppet film of all time.